-Provide services, both clinical and nonclinical, that are readily available, accessible, and appropriate, when Medically Necessary (24 hours a day/7 day a week) to all enrollees, including those with limited English proficiency or reading skills and those with diverse cultural and ethnic backgrounds.
+Provide services, both clinical and nonclinical, that are readily available, accessible, and appropriate, when Medically Necessary to all enrollees, including those with limited English proficiency or reading skills and those with diverse cultural and ethnic backgrounds.
 Services include access to specialty care such as women's health services.